BeaconCMS/beacon/.github/ISSUE_TEMPLATE/bug_report.md

 * Phoenix LiveView version (mix deps):
 * Beacon version (mix deps):
 * Operating system:
-* Browsers you attempted to reproduce this bug on (the more the merrier):
+* Browsers on which you attempted to reproduce this bug (the more the merrier):

 ### Actual behavior